 needs will always be considered carefully.
 1. LOW LEVEL Low level - This is day- to-day classroom behaviour that would be handled by the class teacher and TAs.
-Examples: Calling out Tapping Fidgeting Swinging on chairs Persistent talking Running through the school Not sharing Warning The a white warning card w Carrying on working when the teacher is talking Leaving seat during working time Negative use of body language stopping others working.
+Calling out Tapping Fidgeting Swinging on chairs Persistent talking Running through the school Not sharing Warning The a white warning card warning Carrying on working when the teacher is talking Leaving seat during working time Negative use of body language stopping others working.
 2. MEDIUM LEVEL This is behaviour that could lead to involvement of a senior teacher.
-Examples: Persistent Low Level disruption Leading others deliberately toward negative behaviour Arguing with staff Answering back Hitting/verbal aggression Deliberately damaging the school environment Breaking property on purpose Stealing.
-3. HIGH LEVEL This is serious behaviour that would lead to involvement of the Headteacher or Deputy Headteacher and that could put a child at risk of fixed or permanent exclusion.
-Yellow slip completed and child sent to Examples: Persistent Medium Level disruption e.g multiple yellow slips over several weeks Violent behaviour Aggressive behaviour of any sort Getting others to behave badly (at a high level) Red Slip completed, child sent to SLT a Walking away or out of the classroom/school Refusing the member of staff Racist remarks/comments Bullying.
-Deliberately damaging furniture or property
+Persistent Low Level disruption Leading others deliberately toward negative behaviour Arguing with staff Answering back Hitting/verbal aggression Deliberately damaging the school environment Breaking property on purpose Stealing.
+Yellow slip completed and child sent to work elsewhere for 10 minutes 3.
+HIGH LEVEL This is serious behaviour that would lead to involvement of the Headteacher or Deputy Headteacher and that could put a child at risk of fixed or permanent exclusion.
+Persistent Medium Level disruption e.g multiple yellow slips over several weeks Violent behaviour Aggressive behaviour of any sort Getting others to behave badly (at a high level) Red Slip completed, child sent to SLT Walking away or out of the classroom/school Refusing the member of staff Racist remarks/comments Bullying.
+Deliberately damaging furniture or property and letter sent home to parents Red Slip Completed, Child Sent to SLT and letter sent nome to parents.